 For many years the Devon Gardens Trust has run a successful programme of garden recording, in which overall garden features such as design, planting and history are assessed.
-The Trust became aware of the need to record and look more closely at trees in gardens and other localities, an awareness which coincided with a burgeoning interest in veteran trees by other organisations.
+The Trust became aware of the need to record and look more closely at trees in designed landscapes, an awareness which coincided with a burgeoning interest in veteran trees by other organisations.

-The early development of a DGT Tree Register was given a fillip when the Royal Botanic Gardens, Kew, put out widely a request for information about the occurrence of mature trees of Cedar of Lebanon, Cedrus libani, with the objective of identifying trees introduced into this country early in the 18th Century, trees of known provenance, without hybridisation.
+The early development of a DGT Tree Register was given a fillip when the Royal Botanic Gardens, Kew, called for information about the occurrence of mature trees of Cedar of Lebanon, Cedrus libani, with the objective of identifying trees introduced into this country early in the 18th century, trees of known provenance, without hybridisation.
 In consequence, the Trust ran a programme "Cedar Search" throughout Devon, asking for information, to which many garden owners responded.

 The DGT Tree Register embraces 'significant' trees, which may be large (height and/or girth), unusual garden species, have an historical association, or form a distinctive component of the landscape.
 With these parameters our interests differ from other organisations which are often largely concerned with veteran trees.
 We aim to fill a gap between publicly funded bodies, such as local authorities and other organisations, such as Wild Life Trusts.